Seminars, Symposia, and Academic Conferences

 - Date: 15:00-17:00 on 15 January 2018

-- Venue: Seminar Room 3, 4th floor at the National Museum of Ethnology
+- Venue: Conference Room 3, 4th floor at the National Museum of Ethnology

 - Title: Second Degree Asianism: The Russo-Japanese War, Japanese Imperialism and Muslim Visions of Japan